 Companies are likely to take different approaches in developing their methodological note; some might develop a document to cover the whole of Europe whilst others might decide on a separate methodological note for each country.
 The length and content of a methodological note will differ from company to company; much will depend on the size of the company and the range and complexity of its relationships with HCPs, ORDMs and HCOs.
 It is important that it is written in such a way as to help a member of the public easily understand the data disclosed.

 The form of the methodological note is for each company to determine.
-However for 2018 data onwards the methodological note must make clear the number of individuals who have agreed to some transfers of value being disclosed individually and some in aggregate (as set out on the disclosure template for 2018 data.
+However for 2018 data onwards the methodological note must make clear the number of individuals who have agreed to some transfers of value being disclosed individually and some in aggregate.
 In addition the following points may be helpful when preparing methodological notes.

 How has the company treated: